19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (c) that the court has the power, under section 351, to vary or revoke the order on the application of the day reporting officer.

-(7) The Director of Prisons may appoint any person to be a day reporting officer for the purposes of this section.
+(7) The Commissioner of Prisons may appoint any person to be a day reporting officer for the purposes of this section.

+[Act 1 of 2014 wef 01/07/2014]

 (8) The Minister charged with the responsibility for home affairs may designate any place as a day reporting centre.